Rigveda: Transmission

-As with the other Vedas, the redacted text has been handed down in several versions, including the Padapatha, in which each word is isolated in pausa form and is used for just one way of memorization; and the Samhitapatha, which combines words according to the rules of sandhi (the process being described in the Pratisakhya) and is the memorized text used for recitation.
+As with the other Vedas, the redacted text has been handed down in several versions, including the Padapatha, in which each word is isolated in pausal form and is used for just one way of memorization; and the Samhitapatha, which combines words according to the rules of sandhi (the process being described in the Pratisakhya) and is the memorized text used for recitation.

 The Padapatha and the Pratisakhya anchor the text's true meaning, and the fixed text was preserved with unparalleled fidelity for more than a millennium by oral tradition alone.
 In order to achieve this the oral tradition prescribed very structured enunciation, involving breaking down the Sanskrit compounds into stems and inflections, as well as certain permutations.
 This interplay with sounds gave rise to a scholarly tradition of morphology and phonetics.

 It is unclear as to when the Rigveda was first written down.
 The oldest surviving manuscripts have been discovered in Nepal and date to c.
 1040 CE.
 According to Witzel, the Paippalada Samhita tradition points to written manuscripts c.
 800–1000 CE.
 The Upanishads were likely in the written form earlier, about mid-1st millennium CE (Gupta Empire period).
 Attempts to write the Vedas may have been made "towards the end of the 1st millennium BCE".
 The early attempts may have been unsuccessful given the Smriti rules that forbade the writing down the Vedas, states Witzel.
 The oral tradition continued as a means of transmission until modern times.